isomerpages/imh-predict/index.md

       title: ABOUT DEPRESSION
       id: infopic
-      description: This is a sophisticated description of depression and associated depression disorders by Wei Jie that succinctly describes everything a layperson needs to know.
+      description: This is a sophisticated description of depression and associated depressive disorders by Wei Jie that succinctly describes everything a layperson needs to know.
       button: Read More
+      url: "Preventing Depression: Investigation in Cohorts of its etiology and Trajectory.
+A new longitudinal study aims to comprehensively understand depressive disorders locally."
+      alt: Image alt text
+      image: /images/Depression_infopic.png
+  - infopic:
+      title: HOW YOU CAN HELP
+      id: infopic
+      description: We are looking for participants to <> and deepen our understanding of depression.
+      button: LEARN MORE
       url: "Preventing Depression: Investigation in Cohorts of its etiology and Trajectory.
 A new longitudinal study aims to comprehensively understand depressive disorders locally."